Thunder-Software-Technology-Malaysia/arcade-stem/EMQX.md

 1. Introduction

 Welcome to the setup tutorial for deploying EMQX in a serverless environment.
 EMQX is a popular open-source MQTT messaging broker known for its scalability, high performance, and compatibility with IoT systems.
 This guide will help you quickly set up and configure EMQX in a serverless environment, allowing you to benefit from its reliability without managing underlying infrastructure.
+Explore [more](https://www.emqx.com/en)

 Using EMQX in a serverless setup simplifies deployment and management, ensuring that the infrastructure scales automatically based on workload, reducing operational overhead, and optimizing costs.